About Museo de los Descalzos

 The Museo de los Descalzos is a Franciscan convent and museum with a large collection of religious paintings which was founded in the late 16th century.

-The convent was the residence of Franciscan monks known as “Los Descalzos” (the barefoot) for over 400 years.
-It was from here that hundreds of missionaries were based as they set out to catechize remote areas of Peru.
+The convent itself was the residence of Franciscan monks known as “Los Descalzos” (the barefoot) for over 400 years.
+It was from here that hundreds of missionaries were based as they set out to evangelize remote areas of the Peruvian highlands.

-Today the convent is best known for its impressive cloisters and architecture which are representative of the Colonial period in Peru.
+It’s a prime example of colonial era architecture – the cloisters are a particular highlight for many.
+It’s relatively austere, as befitting the Franciscans, and has stylistic features normally found in a hacienda.
 The complex consists of a church, chapel, extensive orchards, gardens, and seven cloisters.
-It was declared a National Historic Monument in 1972.
+The building was declared a National Historic Monument in 1972.

 Museo de los Descalzos today

 Today, the convent is still run by the Franciscans: the museum was opened in 1981, and is open daily (closed for an hour at lunch).

 The museum houses an assortment of saints’ relics and over 300 colonial paintings – including plenty from the famous Cusco school.
 You’ll also be able to nose around the former monastic cells, infirmary and see the wine-making equipment in the kitchen.

 45 minute guided tours are available in Spanish regularly: they bring the place to life a bit more, and you’ll gain a deeper understanding of the Franciscan Order, and their mission in Peru.

 Getting to the Museo de los Descalzos